-Other meat packers including Canada’s Maple Leaf Foods Inc (MFI.TO: Quote) and German sausage-maker Rügenwalder Mühle are also stepping up production of “meats” made from peas, soy and other crops, predicting stronger sales growth for the segment than its traditional products.
+Other meat packers including Canada’s Maple Leaf Foods Inc MFI.TO and German sausage-maker Rügenwalder Mühle are also stepping up production of “meats” made from peas, soy and other crops, predicting stronger sales growth for the segment than its traditional products.

 “It’s an incredibly hot area right now,” said Adam Grogan, Maple Leaf’s senior vice-president of marketing and innovation.
 “We view it as no different than chicken or pork.
 We view ourselves as a protein company first.”